alexnguyennz/astro-aws-amplify/README.md

 ### Astro

-Server and hybrid modes are supported.
-For static sites, remove `adapter` and `output` (or use `output: static`) from your Astro config, and [follow these instructions](https://docs.astro.build/en/guides/deploy/aws/#aws-amplify).
-You can deploy the `dist` folder directly to Amplify with no extra setup required.
+[Server and hybrid modes](https://docs.astro.build/en/guides/server-side-rendering/#enable-on-demand-server-rendering) are supported.
+For static sites, remove the adapter and [follow these instructions](https://docs.astro.build/en/guides/deploy/aws/#aws-amplify).

 ### AWS Amplify

-AWS Amplify uses Node.js 16 with its default `Amazon Linux:2` build image, which isn't supported by Astro v3.0+.
+AWS Amplify Hosting uses Node.js v16 by default which isn't supported.

 You can use the newer `Amazon Linux:2023` by adding an environment variable of:

-Environment variable:

 ```markdown
 _CUSTOM_IMAGE=amplify:al2023
 ```

 #### Build specifications

+You can use the following build specifications as-is or customize it to your liking.
+Moving the `node_modules` folder is required for `npm` and `Yarn` deployments.

 ##### npm
 ```yaml